mrjackyliang/homebridge-adt-pulse/README.md

 2. Supported versions are `17.0.0-69` and `17.0.0-71`.
 If this plugin does not support either version, a warning will appear in the logs.
 Please [create a bug report](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new?template=bug_report.md) to let me know!

 ## Credits and Appreciation
-If you would like to show your appreciation for its continued development, you can optionally become my supporter on [Patreon](https://www.patreon.com/mrjackyliang)!
+If you would like to show your appreciation for its continued development, you can optionally become my supporter on [GitHub Sponsors](https://github.com/sponsors/mrjackyliang) or [Patreon](https://www.patreon.com/mrjackyliang)!

 Also a HUGE thank you to [@kevinmkickey](https://github.com/kevinmhickey/adt-pulse) for providing the ADT Pulse script.